llrs/experDesign/paper.md

 bibliography: paper.bib
 ---

+    knitr::opts_chunk$set(collapse = TRUE, warning = TRUE, error = TRUE)

 # Summary

 The design of an experiment is critical for their success.
-However, after a correct design the collection of samples is a critical step where many errors and problems might affect the experiment result.
+However, after an initial correct design the process till the measurement is critical.
+At the several steps required from collection to measurement many errors and problems might affect the experiment result.
+This variation if not taken into account can make an experiment inconclusive.
-Missing samples on experiments that must be carried out on batches might impact the results if not taken into account. *experDesign* helps to minimize batch effects for known variables assigning which samples go on which batch.
+*experDesign* provides tools to minimize the risk of making an experiment inconclusive by assigning which samples go on which batch.

 # Introduction

-Sometimes not tacking into account how some variable are blocking creates batch effects on an experiment.
-There are several techniques to identify and take into account batch effects when analyzing an experiment (Leek et al. 2010).
-However, it would be better if the batch effects could be avoided before carrying out the experiment.
-To avoid creating them a good design of the experiment is needed.
-To design an experiment three techniques are used to reduce unwanted variation: blocking, randomization and replication (Klaus 2015).
+To properly design an experiment the source of variation between the samples must be the one we are interested in.
+Usually one controls the environment where the study or experiment is being done.
+Sometimes, this is not enough or not possible, and then one need to apply some methods to control these variation.
+There are three techniques used to reduce unwanted variation: blocking, randomization and replication (Klaus 2015).

 **Blocking** groups samples that are equal according to one or more variables allowing to estimate the variation on the measurement from